Icon for Print & Digital Media Publication Using Adobe InDesign Credential

 • a.
 Create, edit, and arrange pages in a document.

 • b.
-Create and apply master pages.
+Create and apply parent pages.

 Resources & Tutorials

-4. Creating and Modifying Document Elements
+4. Creating and Modifying Text and Tables

 keyboard_arrow_down